This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 Ingredients

-• 5 egg yolks (room temperature)
+- 5 large egg yolks (room temperature)

 Instructions

-• With the mixer on low, slowly add the salt.
+- With the mixer on low, slowly add the salt.
 Knead for an additional 2-3 minutes until the salt is fully absorbed and the dough passes the windowpane test.
 (If making an entire batch with raisins, once the dough passes the windowpane test, add 219 grams (1½ cups) raisins and knead until fully incorporated.
-If using part of the dough for raisins, knead the raisins into the portion of dough as described in paragraph 6.)
+If using part of the dough for raisins, knead the raisins into the portion of dough as described in step 6.)

-• Weigh the dough and divide into two or three equal portions, depending on how many challahs you are making.
-(If dividing into two and you want to make one of them with raisins, knead in 110 grams (¾ cup) of raisins.
-If dividing into three and you want to make one of them with raisins, knead in 73 grams (½ cup) raisins.)
+- Weigh the dough and divide into two or three equal portions, depending on how many challahs you are making.
+If dividing into two and you want to make one of them with raisins, knead in 110 grams (¾ cup) of raisins.
+If dividing into three and you want to make one of them with raisins, knead in 73 grams (½ cup) raisins.

-• Further divide each portion into the number of strands you be making for each braid.
-(Tip: If you plan to make a traditional 3 strand braid, you can divide the total amount of dough into either two or three portions for two or three challahs.
+- Further divide each portion into the number of strands you be making for each braid.
+Tip: If you plan to make a traditional 3 strand braid, you can divide the total amount of dough into either two or three portions for two or three challahs.
 If you plan on making a four, five or six braided challah, I recommend dividing the total dough into two portions.)

 Notes

-• Either take your eggs out of the refrigerator an hour before you plan to make the dough or place them in a bowl of warm water for approximately ten minutes.
-Once you separate the eggs, store the whites in an airproof container in the refrigerator.
+- Either take your eggs out of the refrigerator an hour before you plan to make the dough or place them in a bowl of warm water for approximately ten minutes.
+Once you crack and separate the eggs, store the whites in an airproof container in the refrigerator.
 They will be good for up to one week to use in recipes that call for egg whites or for an egg white omelet.

 8 Comments